Tangoe/Mobile-Procurement-API-Documentation/start/first-call/index.md

 ---
 layout: default
-title: Getting Started - Make yuor first call in minutes
+title: Getting Started - First call
 ---

-# Making your first call
+## How to make your first call in just minutes

-Get up-and-running in minutes.
+(overview of dev portal)